 Question 8 above highlights a pretty good point to remember in your interviews…

-The hiring manager liked my approach to breaking down a problem that I didn’t immediately know how to solve.
+Why?
+Because the hiring manager liked my approach to breaking down a problem that I didn’t immediately know how to solve.
 That’s why being transparent and showing your thought process is one of the tips for interviews that you’ll see me say over and over.
+And that’s the biggest takeaway that I hope you gain from reading these brain teaser questions above (along with entertainment).
+You can do the same thing I did and get more job offers… even if you give a few wrong answers to difficult questions like these!

-The big takeaway: Don’t panic when you get a question you don’t know… use it as an opportunity to show exactly how you work through things.
-Be confident with it, relax, smile.
+The bottom line is: Don’t panic when you get a question you don’t know; use it as an opportunity to show exactly how you work through things.
+Be confident with it, relax, and smile.
 Remember… you’re giving the hiring manager what they want!
+If you have interviews coming up and want to prepare further, read the top 20 interview questions here.

 Like this post?
 Pin it to save for next time you need it!